The Letter of The Law: November 2015

 MANAGING PARTNERS NAMED 2015 TOP ATTORNEY’S BY COAST MAGAZINE

 Congratulations to Managing Partner’s, Kenneth W. Chung and Kyle D. Kring on being recognized as 2015 Top Attorney’s by Coast Magazine.
 Coast Magazine and OCMetro used Avvo to compile their list.
 Avvo is a Seattle-based company that rates and profiles attorneys nationwide.
 Avvo’s algorithm rates all attorneys on a 10-point scale, factoring in peer endorsements, as well as experience, education, training, speaking engagements, published works and awards.

 These dynamic ratings are continuously updated based on new information from attorneys as well as from licensing and disciplinary authorities.

 Click here for the direct link to the digital magazine.

 SCOTT M. BONESTEEL PROMOTED TO PARTNER

-Kring & Chung, LLP is pleased to announce the promotion of Scott M. Bonesteel to Partner in our San Diego office.
+Kring & Chung, LLP is pleased to announce the promotion of Scott M. Bonesteel to Partner in our Irvine office.

 With 32 years of experience as a trial lawyer, Mr. Bonesteel’s commitment to legal excellence and his dedication to defending our clients earned him this well-deserved promotion to Partner.
 Since joining the firm in 2010, his practice has focused upon complex product liability, intellectual property, personal injury, product-based class actions and construction defect litigation.

-Mr. Bonesteel can be reached at our San Diego office located at:
+Mr. Bonesteel can be reached at our Irvine office located at: